secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 #### Applicable to all content

 1. URLs for content cannot be deleted or edited, and they are generated automatically by the title that is first entered for the content.
 This is the same for all content in the platform, so take care to properly name content when you're creating it for the first time.
 When content is deleted, that URL can no longer be used.
 1. The `Mark as Complete` setting platform wide is set to `auto-mark as complete`.
 This setting allows our integration with LinkedIn Learning to track content completed on the LinkedIn platform itself and should not be changed.
-As a result, if you'd like users to manually mark content as complete, please be sure to select `Manual` at the Pathway setting to override the `auto-mark as complete` setting.
+As a result, if you'd like users to manually mark content as complete, please be sure to select `Manually` at the Pathway setting to override the `auto-mark as complete` setting.
+Otherwise, leave Pathways to the `Automatically` mark as complete setting.

 #### SmartCards